 \begin{construction} The \emph{three-level policy} is an order-based disclosure policy defined as follows.
 The info-graph consists of three levels: the first two correspond to \emph{exploration}, and the third implements \emph{exploitation}.
-Like in the two-level policy, the first level consists of multiple full-disclosure paths of length $\fdpL$ each, and each agent $t$ in the exploitation level sees full history from exploration (see Figure~\ref{fig:3level}). \footnote{It suffices for the regret bounds if each agent in the exploitation level only observes the history from exploration (\ie from all agents in the first two levels), or any superset thereof.}
+Like in the two-level policy, the first level consists of multiple full-disclosure paths of length $\fdpL$ each, and each agent $t$ in the exploitation level sees full history (see Figure~\ref{fig:3level}). \footnote{It suffices for the regret bounds if each agent in the exploitation level only observes the history from exploration (\ie from all agents in the first two levels), or any superset thereof.}

 The middle level consists of $\NG$ disjoint subsets of $T_2$ agents each, called \emph{second-level groups}.
-Each second-level group $G$ are connected to the same nodes outside of $G$, but not to one another.
+All nodes in a given second-level group $G$ are connected to the same nodes outside of $G$, but not to one another.

 The full-disclosure paths in the first level are also split into $\NG$ disjoint subsets, called \emph{first-level groups}.
 Each first-level group consists of $T_1$ full-disclosure paths, for the total of $T_1\cdot \NG\cdot \fdpL$ rounds in the first layer.
 There is a 1-1 correspondence between first-level groups $G$ and second-level groups $G'$, whereby each agent in $G'$ observes the full history from the corresponding group $G$.
 More formally, agent in $G'$ is connected to the last node of each full-disclosure path in $G$.
 In other words, this agent receives message $\SubH{S}$, where $S$ is the set of all rounds in $G$. \end{construction}